Centre College: Norton Center for the Arts

-The College Centre
+College Centre

 The College Centre is composed of two buildings, Crounse Hall and Sutcliffe Hall, both of which received multimillion-dollar expansions and renovations completed in the spring of 2005.
 Crounse Hall houses an enlarged library, theater, and additional classrooms; Sutcliffe Hall houses over 62000 sqft of athletic space, including several new gymnasiums and workout facilities.

-The Old Bookstore (Stuart Hall)
+Old Bookstore (Stuart Hall)

 The Old Bookstore was the first chapter house of any fraternity in Kentucky, housing the brothers of the Epsilon chapter of Beta Theta Pi.
 Before Centre obtained the property, the structure functioned as a funeral home and as a shoe store.
 The college later converted it to the Campus Bookstore.
 In 2005 the bookstore moved to its current downtown Danville location, leaving the building empty.
 In 2008, Centre rededicated the building as Stuart Hall, an upperclassmen residential facility, naming it in honor of John T. Stuart, of the class of 1826.
 The building now serves as the Office of Diversity and Inclusion.